firefoxfoxthrot/developer-web-site/_pages/oib-bestpractices.md

 ### Be Aware of How You Abbreviate Hashes

 We abbreviate our OIB hash to seven characters.
-Abbreviated to just the first and last characters is another common technique.
+Abbreviating to just the first and last characters is another common technique.
 However, be aware of what those characters represent.
 In some cases (such as Bitcoin addresses) a leading character is always the same.
 Too much of that, and your hash isn't meaningful!